-Many people have reported seeing Transient Lunar Phenomena – unusual flashes and other lights on the moon – for at least 1,000 years.
+Many people have reported seeing Transient Lunar Phenomena – unusual flashes and other lights on the Moon – for at least 1,000 years.
 Yet they’re still mysterious.
-Reports and records of Transient lunar phenomena vary from foggy patches to permanent changes of the lunar landscape.
+Reports and records of Transient lunar phenomena vary from foggy patches to permanent changes in the lunar landscape.

-One theory from Hakan Kayal, astronomer, and professor at Germany’s University of Würzburg believes that seismic activities are a cause for TLP’s.
-They can be observed on the moon,” he suggests in a press release.
-“When the lunar surface moves, gases that reflect sunlight could escape from the interior of the moon.
+One theory from Hakan Kayal, astronomer and professor at the Germany’s University of Würzburg believes that seismic activities are a cause of TLP’s.
+They can be observed on the Moon,” he suggests in a press release.
+“When the lunar surface moves, gases that reflect sunlight could escape from the interior of the Moon.
 This would explain the luminous phenomena, some of which last for hours.”

-Thanks for reading this short article about the mysterious phenomena called The transient lunar phenomenon.
-If you want to know more facts about our closest neighbor, then head over to this article named; Moon Facts – Interesting & Strange Facts About The Moon.
+Thanks for reading this short article about the mysterious phenomenon called The transient lunar phenomenon.
+If you want more facts about our closest neighbor, head over to this article named; Moon Facts – Interesting & Strange Facts About The Moon.